TWO: BURNS(ES) AND HEDGES(ES)

 in Pennsylvania; married saddler Abraham L. Miller (1828-1866) in

-Clark County OH in 1854 and had four children††††; after 1880 married Michael Leidigh
+Clark County OH in 1854 and had four children††††; lived in

 (1816-1897); lived in Clark, Montgomery, and Miami Counties; died in the latter

-on December 12, 1916; was buried (as "Mariah J." Leidigh) in New Carlisle Cemetery [A-083-#?]
+aged 84 on Dec.
+12, 1916; was buried at New Carlisle Cemetery [A-083]

 * Samuel Jackson Dixon: born

-March 31, 1837 in Pennsylvania; lived in Urbana OH (with brother Benjamin's
+Mar.
+29/31, 1837 in Pennsylvania; lived in Urbana OH (at first with brother Benjamin's

-family at first) from no later than 1870; worked as a
+family) from no later than 1863; worked as a laborer [1863], harness maker

 * Benjamin Franklin Dixon: born

-whom see more below); worked
+whom more below); worked

-as a saddler [1870], grocer [1880], insurance agent [1900], and real estate
+as a saddler [1870], grocer [1880], insurance agent [1900-06], real estate

-agent [1910]; Fannie died on June 18, 1891 and Benjamin on February 23,
+agent [1910] and insurance agent again [1918]; Fannie died aged 44 on June 4/18, 1891 and Benjamin aged 77 on Feb.

 * Francis William "Frank" Dixon:

-born c.1845 in Ohio; died there c.1875 and was buried in New Carlisle
+Township, Greene County OH in 1870; died in 1875 and was buried at New Carlisle

 ● The Dixons of South Main Street